-Yarrow is an herb.
+Yarrow (Achillea millefolium) has been used for thousands of years for its potential health benefits.
 The above ground parts are used to make medicine.

 Some people chew the fresh leaves to relieve toothache.